 If I could only visit Central Park once a year, I would choose a day in the Fall.

 In Winter it’s a snow-capped wonderland.
 In Spring and Summer, a flower lover’s delight.
 But in the Fall, it’s utterly magical.
 There’s nothing like wandering the park’s winding paths and verdant meadows in the midst of a kaleidoscope of color.

-Below are some of my favorite spots to soak up the views, starting with the southeast corner of the Central Park at the pond at Fifth Avenue and 59th Street and moving north.
+Below are some of my favorite spots to soak up the autumn views, starting with the southeast corner of the Central Park at the pond at Fifth Avenue and 59th Street and moving north.

 If you want the best experience, go early in the morning.
 Besides the beautiful light, there’s a serenity that belies the park’s place in the center of one of the world’s most frenetic cities.
 By 10am, the tourists, horse-drawn carriages, pedicabs and street vendors have arrived, and though it’s still lovely, it’s far less serene.

-At the bottom of this post, I’ve created an interactive map marking the various locations each photo was taken.
+At the bottom of this post you’ll find a Fall foliage interactive map marking the various locations each photo was taken.
 Just click on the pins.

 (Photographers: You’re going to want some wide-angle lenses for these views.
 I switch off between my Canon 16-35mm f2.8, my 35mm f2.8 and my 24-105 f4.0 depending on what else I may want to shoot at the time.)